null

 Ready Your Blade

 First, you need to make sure that your blade is sharp and clean.
 Look closely to see if there are any tiny cracks in the gullet.
-These can cause your blades to break prematurely.
+These can cause your blades to break prematurely, as detailed in our Sawmill Blades 101 article.
 If you spot some, no need to worry, you can usually grind them down using the Woodland Mills Blade Sharpener.

 If your blade is brand new, you should double check that the blade is not inside out.
 Some blade manufacturers send the blades flipped backwards because of the process in which they are made.
 These will need to be manually reversed before you install them on your mill.
 When the blade is properly installed, teeth should be pointing in the same direction as the cut.